-Yes, so I'm here for romance -- love, cuddles and the whole longterm multi-orgasmic-in-mind-and-body thing -- but I'm also looking for fun pals and folks to collaborate with on our creative projects.
+Yes, so I'm here for romance in my age range -- love, cuddles and the whole longterm bliss-in-mind-and-body thing -- but I'm also looking for activity pals and creative collaborators, who could be any age.
 And there's another plus to meeting: I could be your eccentric, bohemian friend.
-Every woman needs a bohemian friend; I'm as necessary an accessory to a woman as a gay friend.

 I also perform -- singer-songwriter, one-man shows, slam poetry.